 The detail that I just learned has to do with words that begin with hie-, such as hierro ‘iron’.
-The letter h is silent in Spanish, so that y changes into e before other words that begin with hi-, as in aguja e hilo ‘needle and thread’.
+The letter h is silent in Spanish, so that normally the y > e rule applies before words that begin with hi-, as in aguja e hilo ‘needle and thread’.
 However, in words like hierro the i takes on a consonantal y sound — that is, the word is pronounced yero — so there is no need for the y > e change.
 A good example is the phrase madera y hierro ‘wood and iron’.

 Here’s the rule as explained in the Real Academia Española’s Ortografía:

 “La y copulativa mantiene su forma cuando la palabra que sigue a la conjunción comienza por un diptongo de /i/ + vocal, ya que en esos casos la /i/ del diptongo no es plenamente vocálica, sino que se acerca, en la pronunciación espontánea, al fonema consonántico /y/.
 Al no confluir ya dos fonemas vocálicos iguales, la y copulativa no necesita transformarse en e: madera y hierro [madéra i yérro], agua y hielo [água i yélo], alfa y iota [álfa i yóta].”